xLupusx/github-upload/README.md

 # Pok Deng

-A sophomore year's project I did in order to learn Java's Swift GUI, and upload to GitHub in order to learn Git.
+A sophomore year's project I did back in 2018 as a way to learn Java's Swift GUI, uploaded to GitHub in 2020 in order to learn Git.

 Based on a simple Thai card game called *Pok Deng*.